 Stage 7 – Transition or Sunset MTI

 Once metrics indicate successful transformation of the market where publicly funded interventions are no longer necessary, MTA(s) will implement the market transition strategy.
-The MTA(s) will conclude the intervention through a transition to C&S, continuation of long-term monitoring through EM&V as provided for in the MTI plan, or transition to Rolling Portfolio program teams for a relaunch.
+The MTA(s) will conclude the intervention through a transition to C&S, continuation of long-term monitoring through EM&V as provided for in the MT plan, or transition to Rolling Portfolio program teams for a relaunch.

 Stage 7 Deliverables: